Inception-framework/debugger/README.md

     cd $SAB4Z
     mkimage -A arm -T ramdisk -C gzip -d $ROOTFS build/uramdisk.image.gz

-Mount the SD card on your host PC, copy the new root file system image on it eject the SD card, plug it in the Zybo, power on and connect as root.
-Run the application located in `/opt` without mounting the SD card:
+Mount the MicroSD card on your host PC, copy the new root file system image on it eject the MicroSD card, plug it in the Zybo, power on and connect as root.
+Run the application located in `/opt` without mounting the MicroSD card:

     # /opt/hello_world
     Hello SAB4Z